NSExceptional/SnapchatKit/README.md

 pod 'SnapchatKit'
 ```

-Or add the source files in /Pods to your project, as well as AFNetworking and SSZipArchive.
+Or add the source files in /Pods to your project, as well as AFNetworking ~~and SSZipArchive~~.
+SnapchatKit does depend on SSZipArchive, but its Cocoapod version is a version behind it's actual version, which SnapchatKit uses.
+I have included the required source files in the meantime.

 ## Examples